moorara/snippets/README.md

 # Snippets

-Miscellaneous code snippets for personal use.
+Miscellaneous code snippets and dot files for personal use.